n-pochet/python-training-slides/training.md

 >>> s  # without print(), \n is included in the output
 >>> print(s)  # with print(), \n produces a new line
 ```

+???
+Show the difference between the output on the interpreter and the built-in print() function

 ---